- Published on

 Set default boot mode to CLI

-This is also optional step since we are not using GUI interface that much.
+This is also an optional step since we are not using the GUI interface that much.
 We can change the default boot mode to CLI (Command Line Interface) to save some resources.
 We can always start a GUI anytime.

 sudo raspi-config